-Learning Disability Annual Health Checks and the Strategic Health Facilitation Team
+Learning Disability Annual Health Checks and the Strategic Health Facilitation Team made with photosymbols

 People with a learning disability often have poorer physical and mental health than other people.
 It is important that everyone over the age of 14 who is on their doctor's learning disability register has an annual health check (AHC).